 “TheChicSpy.com allowed me to explore my writing capabilities and learn my voice.
 Not only was I able to write about one of my favorite topics, fashion, but I was also able to venture into different areas such as beauty and entertainment.
 By the end of my internship, I had clips that assisted me in landing my first paid internship out of college.
 More than anything else, writing for TheChicSpy.com gave me confidence in my work,” said Alyssa Ford, Magazine Journalism graduate from Syracuse University.

 In 2015, Mignon founded Chic Spy Day, to celebrate the style of onscreen spies, and is observed on Oct.
 5th, the day the first James Bond film “Dr. No” (1962) hit the big screen in London.
 The observance day has been picked up in major online calendar databases including Days of the Year and Time and Date, and has been sponsored by companies such as Timex, Paper Source, and Hotel Valley Ho.

-Mignon Gould with Selma Hayek and Antonio Banderas at Ritz Carlton in San Francisco (l).
+Mignon Gould with actors Selma Hayek and Antonio Banderas at Ritz Carlton in San Francisco (l).

-Mignon Gould with Simon Doonan and Jonathan Adler at boutique opening in Phoenix at Biltmore (c).
+Mignon Gould with Barneys’ former Creative Director Simon Doonan and designer Jonathan Adler at the Biltmore in Phoenix (c).

-Mignon Gould with Suze Menkes at Jean-Paul Gaultier exhibit opening at de Young Museum in San Francisco (r).
+Mignon Gould with Vogue International Editor Suze Menkes at Jean-Paul Gaultier exhibit opening at de Young Museum in San Francisco (r).

 Mignon received a Bachelor of Science in Communication from Arizona State University; and a Master of Fine Arts in Fashion, with an emphasis on Multimedia Journalism, from Academy of Art University in San Francisco.